Conservatives propose revised sex ed rules in LGBTQ pushback

 Democrats warned during House debate Wednesday that the new proposal has similar constitutional issues.

-A group of college students say Arizona’s sex education is already backward and the new proposal moves it even farther away from what young people need to know.
+The legislation has grabbed the attention of a group of college students who say Arizona’s sex education is already backward and the measure moves it even farther away from what young people need to know.

 Lee Chiffelle, a junior studying astrophysics at Arizona State University, said she started promoting changes to sex ed policies as a high school student frustrated with the lack of factual, honest education.
 She said she got the most important lessons from her mom, but not all young people can rely on their parents.